Our VOTES Matter

 Election Day Voting

 The Center for Disease Control established the following guidelines in 2020.
-These will be updated with more current information as we receive it.
+They are no longer required, but strongly recommended.
 Wear your mask, stay six feet away from others as much as possible, and thoroughly cleanse your hands after touching public spaces.
-We need to protect each other to the best of our ability, and if voting in person is the easiest for you, please be aware of safety protocols.
+We need to protect each other to the best of our ability, and if voting in person is the easiest for you, please take these extra steps to protect yourself and those around you.

 Curbside Voting